EggPudding/Deep-Learning-Paper-with-Codes/README.md

 # Deep-Learning-Paper-with-Codes

 ### Deep Learning Paper with Codes
-- This is repository for deep learning paper reviews as well as codes to practice.
+* This is repository for those who wants to practice deep learning papers.
+* Code practices are included with detailed description.
+* Comments on [Issues](https://github.com/EggPudding/Deep-Learning-Practice-with-Codes/issues) if you have any question

 #### Image Classification